 A wellness and health blog is a vital source of information for your readers.
 Being a knowledgeable person in health and wellness, you have a lot to tell the readers.
 Many people all over the world are always seeking some form of advice in matters concerning health and fitness.

-A wellness and health site is supposed to transform information based on scientific evidence into engaging, fun, and simple content.
+A wellness and health site is supposed to transform scientific evidence into engaging, fun, and simple content.
 The blog should convey critical information and scientific research in a way that is enjoyable to read.

-Many health and wellness writers, however, fail to convey the information in a fun and straightforward way.
+However, many health and wellness writers fail to convey the information in a fun and straightforward way.
 Here are the top reasons why health and wellness writers fail.

 Reasons Why You Are Failing As A Wellness Writer